MLOpsGroup23/MLOps-Project/reports/README.md

 <h4>System Monitoring</h4>

-For monitoring of our system, we implemented service level objectives of our Cloud Run Google Cloud service, as well as Google Cloud Monitoring alerting policies.
-For the service level objectives we set an objective of 95%-Availability of our endpoint alongside an objective of 95%-Latency with a threshold of 70ms.
-For the alerting policies, we set a 5 minute rate rolling window for the billable iunstance time with a threshold of 0.5s and a 5 minute rate rolling window for the number of endpoint requests with a threshold of 5 requests.
-All above systems monitoring are set to send an email alert to all team members, if any of the mentioned thresholds are exceeded.
+For monitoring of our system, we implemented service level objectives of our Cloud Run service, as well as Google Cloud Monitoring alerting policies.
+For the service level objectives, we set an objective of $95\%$ availability of our endpoint, alongside an objective of $95\%$ Latency, with a threshold of $70ms$.
+For the alerting policies, we set a $5$ minute rate rolling window for the billable instance time, with a threshold of $0.5s$, and a $5$ minute rate rolling window for the number of endpoint requests with a threshold of $5$ requests.
+All above systems monitoring policies are set to send an email alert to all team members, if any of the mentioned thresholds are exceeded.

 ### Question 24